 In a medium sized pot, warm up soy milk on medium heat.
 Do watch it as soy milk burns easily and this will give you a burnt taste in your tau foo fah which you do not want.
 It can also boil over.

-In another pot, bring half cup water to a boil.
-Add agar-agar, stirring until dissolved.
+In another pot, bring ½ cup (120ml) water to a boil.
+Add agar-agar powder, stirring until dissolved.
 Pour warm soy milk and vanilla extract into agar-agar mixture and stir to combine.

 Turn off heat when mixture comes to a boil.
 Strain mixture into a large pot with lid.